This tasty sesame honey chicken will leave you feeling full and guilt free!

 This sesame honey chicken recipe doesn’t aim to replicate the crispy takeout version but its more subtle, savory, nutty, honeyed flavor comes out just superbly.
 Did we mention this recipe only has four ingredients?
 Because of the chicken broth, you don’t even need to add salt particularly.
 Plus, this is a one-pan meal so it keeps the mess down and the cook-time quick.

 Sesame seeds give this Honey Sesame Chicken this crunch which is not only stunning on your plate but full of a ton of great texture as well.
 It turns out sesame seeds, tiny edible seeds native to only India and Africa, are a rich source of natural oils, lignans, antioxidants, protein, dietary fiber, and amino acids.
-The potent nutritional benefits of sesame seeds include their ability to prevent cancer, improve heart health, lower, build strong bones, improve male fertility, and prevent diabetes.
+The potent nutritional benefits of sesame seeds include their ability to prevent cancer, improve heart health, lower blood pressure, build strong bones, improve male fertility, and prevent diabetes.
 They also are used to help cure sleep disorders, improve digestion, reduce inflammation, boost respiratory health, aid in dental care and eliminate depression and chronic stress.

 What if I Want to Thicken my Sauce?